All games

 What's the lowest-disclosure game on this site?

-Standpoint.
+This or That.
 Players see a question with two options and click one.
 No talking and no typing.
 Just a vote that produces a shared chart at the end.

 Plays in your video tool